Charnnarong/misc/How to find Camel component endpoint's properties.md

 From figure 1, we want to find where "concurrentConsumers" comes from.

 -----------------
 1.)
-Look where jms definded.
+Look where jms is definded.
 Which is
 ```xml
 	<bean id="jms" class="org.apache.activemq.camel.component.ActiveMQComponent">
 		<property name="connectionFactory" ref="myConnectionFactory" />